briv/docteurqui/README.md

             - a line whenever an error occurs (whether in JS or in backend), with some details: timestamp | requestUUID | errorMessage

 - nice to haves
+    - fix scroll position when submitting form to avoid glitching effect.
     - allow keyboard use to select autocomplete entries
     - fix autocomplete menu on desktop Safari (involves changing label/input "name" and "id" attrs so Safari doesn't guess about autocomplete)
     - only allow numbers in RPPS fields